 The library accepts donations of books, CDs, DVDs, and other items for possible inclusion in the collection.
 We do not accept textbooks, encyclopedia sets, or items that are moldy, musty, or in disrepair.
 We also cannot guarantee that donated items will be added to the collection, nor can we give a fair market value to donated items.
 Any books or other items that do not become part of the library’s collection may be included in the library’s ongoing book sale.
 The money raised goes back into the library to buy more materials for the collection.

-The Memorial Book Program offers you an opportunity to donate funds for the purchase of a book to be added to the library’s collection in memory of or in honor of friends or relatives.
-You may specify a subject area or the library’s staff will select a book in an area in need of new materials.
+The Memorial Book Program offers you an opportunity to donate funds for the purchase of a book to be added to the library's collection in memory or in honor of friends or relatives.
+You may request a specific subject area or the library's staff will select a book in an area in need of new materials.
+The library cannot accommodate requests of specific titles, and all title selections are at the sole discretion of library staff.
 Your gift book will bear a bookplate naming the donor and the person memorialized.
 Letters of acknowledgment and appreciation will be sent to both the donor and the family of the person who is being honored.
 Print and complete a Memorial Book Request Form and return it to the library or fill out our online form.

 Your support of the library allows us to continue providing services and resources to the residents of Peters Township and beyond.
 Each day, hundreds of individuals walk through the library’s doors – everyone from local college students, business owners, the unemployed, families, retirees, immigrants and more.
 As a donor, you recognize that libraries are the thread that holds together the fabric of our community.
 Libraries support literacy and education, gather and provide access to information, support the democratic process, enhance the quality of life and build community.
 Please consider making a tax-deductible donation to help us continue providing the materials, services, and programs that enrich and enhance our community.